 I would like to share my sincere thanks to the staff and management for keeping our dear ones engaged and active.
 This has brought about marked improvement in the behavior and health condition of my mother.
 I am really thankful and grateful for the support each person extends in terms of pickup and drop or anything of concern which is handled very well at personal and professional level.
 Thanks would just not seem enough.
 At times we are at loss of words but just filled with gratitude and glad have found support in you guys.
 Thanks from the bottom of my heart!

 I have been visiting Sandhya Suraksha over the last few months and I find myself coming back regularly.
 The residents, all of who come extremely disturbed backgrounds, are very well cared for by the dedicated staff.
 From medical attention to emotional support, from recuperation to rehabilitation, no stone is left unturned to ensure the highest standard of attention and care to each and every individual.
-The staff go beyond 'just another job' to really looking after the residents as family.
+The staff go beyond 'just another job' to really looking after the elderly residents as family.
 Despite the troubles that each resident has overcome, they live together as happy friends and family.
 Most importantly the facilities are impeccably clean and hygenic.
 I am grateful for having been welcomed into the Sandhya Suraksha family and look forward to participating more wholeheartedly in my personal capacity in their beautiful endeavour.

 Dr Ali Khwaja